openshift/cluster-node-tuning-operator/docs/performanceprofile/irq-load-balancing.md

 ## Design Details

 The Performance Profile CRD is promoted to 'v2', having a new optional boolean field ```GloballyDisableIrqLoadBalancing``` with default value ```false```.
-The Performance Addon controller disables device interrupts on all isolated CPUs only when ```GloballyDisableIrqLoadBalancing``` is set to ```true```.
+The Performance Profile Controller disables device interrupts on all isolated CPUs only when ```GloballyDisableIrqLoadBalancing``` is set to ```true```.

 Existing Performance Profile CRs with API versions 'v1' or 'v1alpha1' are converted to 'v2' using a Conversion Webhook